uphy/agent-sync/docs/logging.md

 ## Log Levels

-Agent-def uses four log levels, controlling how much information is recorded:
+agent-sync uses four log levels, controlling how much information is recorded:

 | Level | Description | Use When |
 |-------|-------------|---------|